Updated January 17, 2023

 Why unique: Hildegard von Bingen’s music was not only innovative in its time, but it’s also seen a revival in recent decades.

 Like Kassia, Hildegard von Bingen was an abbess, and she is a canonized saint in the Catholic church.
 She was born in Germany and wrote about 77 chants, along with a musical drama that’s similar to a modern-day opera.
-In her work, Hildegard did innovative things, including inventing her own language, and unlike other music of the time used melodic fourths and fifths so that her songs sometimes had ranges of up to two and half octaves.
+In her work, Hildegard did innovative things, including inventing her own language, and unlike other composers of the time used melodic fourths and fifths so that her songs sometimes had ranges of up to two and half octaves.
 She also wrote songs that allowed a singer to move up and down on a single syllable.
 In 1994, her work was brought back to life in Richard Souther’s album Vision: The Music of Hildegard von Bingen, which won the Billboard Top Classical Crossover Album.

 Barbara Strozzi, also known as Barbara Valle: 1619–1677